mezzio/mezzio/docs/book/v1/cookbook/using-a-base-path.md

 // as pulled from your container: echo $basePathHelper('/icons/favicon.ico');

-// or, from zend-view's PhpRenderer: echo $this->basePath('/icons/favicon.ico');
+// or, from laminas-view's PhpRenderer: echo $this->basePath('/icons/favicon.ico');
 ```